 The first Eagle Academy in the Bronx is housed in a state of the art $50 million facility, serving 557 scholars in grades 6-12.

 The second Eagle Academy opened in the Brownsville/Ocean Hill section of Brooklyn in 2008, with an inaugural class of 6th graders.
-Eagle Ocean Hill serves 586 scholars in grades 6-12 and graduated its first class in June of 2015.
+Eagle Ocean Hill serves over 600 scholars in grades 6-12.

-The third Eagle Academy in Southeast Queens welcomed students in 2010, currently serving 467 scholars in grades 6-11.
+The third Eagle Academy in Southeast Queens welcomed students in 2010, currently serving over 500 scholars in grades 6-12.

 Each Eagle Academy features parental engagement, academic rigor, college preparation, extended day and Saturday programs, rituals, summer programs and mentoring all supported by the Eagle Academy Foundation.